Google disclosure request

 - The Google user IP addresses from which login has taken place

-- The internet service provider which facilitate internet access for the Google user
+- The internet service provider which facilitates internet access for the Google user

 - The Google user’s mobile telephone number